 - What are the new tests our lab is using to diagnose HIV and other sexually transmitted infections?

 - How should I answer patient questions about emerging diseases, such as Zika?

 - How do I manage patients with antibiotic allergies?

 This year, we are proud to feature a special keynote address by Dr. Paul Farmer, co-founder of Partners In Health.

 Past participants report that this course has inspired and changed their practice of medicine.

-Click here to see comments from our 2015 participants.
+Click here to see comments from recent participants.